-The mechanism of the reaction is given below,
+The mechanism of the reaction is given below:

 Aniline or phenylamine reacts with bromine water.
-During the reaction, a white precipitate is formed along with decolouration of brome water.
+During the reaction, a white precipitate is formed along with the decolouration of brome water.

-Enols undergo the bromine water test and brominated ketone is formed.
+Enols undergo the bromine water test, and brominated ketone is formed.

-A reaction between the ketone and bromine water is an electrophilic alpha substitution reaction, adjacent to the carbonyl group and gives the colourless solution of brominated compounds.
+A reaction between the ketone and bromine water is an electrophilic alpha substitution reaction adjacent to the carbonyl group, and gives the colourless solution of brominated compounds.